rconradharris/rconradharris.github.com/_posts/2014-09-30-git-send-email-using-gmail-on-a-mac.markdown

     git send-email outgoing/*.patch

-Once the email has been sent, you can clean up with,
+Once the email has been sent, you can clean up with:

     rm outgoing/*.patch
     rmdir outgoing